Read all about Benjamin Moore Balboa Mist paint and check out 25 real homes that use it!

 Balboa Mist is a popular paint choice for bedrooms.
 With its warm undertones, it helps to create a cozy and relaxing space – just what a bedroom should be!

-The lighting in this bedroom shows off Balboa Mist’s light side.
-In this particular lighting, it reads light enough to be an off-white.
+The lighting in this bedroom from @storylineinteriors shows off Balboa Mist’s light side.
+In this particular lighting, it reads light enough to be off-white – even almost cream.

-The cooler grays in the decor pull out Balboa Mist’s neutral side.
+The cooler grays in this decor from @homebokenstyle pull out Balboa Mist’s neutral side.
 Reading as a very pale and warm gray, you can see it’s just dark enough to contrast well with the white floor trim.